It’s not often that a negative review inspires someone to run out and buy a product, but I have a story that begins in just that way.

 It really reminded me of the detox deodorant, and I wondered if I was detoxing after pregnancy.
 As I wrote about in this natural deodorant/’pit detoxing post, it seems the most likely explanation – and it was temporary, if anyone is nervous.

-All of these stories came neatly together when Primal Pit Paste offered to sponsor a post about detoxing via the armpit.
+All of these stories came neatly together when I discovered Primal Pit Paste and I started wondering again about detoxing through the armpits.

 Most of us, my former self included, tend to think of body odor as a negative thing, of sweat as something to be avoided, and of armpits as a slightly gross, annoying body part that must be shaved so people don’t run away screaming when they see me in the summer .